 Dr. Specht ordered a month-long series of blood tests to watch how his B-12 and white blood cell levels fluctuated.
 In the first week, his B-12 plummeted.
 Bingo.
 Mick can’t absorb B-12 from his food.
 He’ll need B-12 shots the rest of his life.
 To my relief, his white blood cells held steady–so far.
 Right before my eyes, Mick got bigger and stronger.
 I began to relax.

 I used to take him outside and throw toys for him, only to have him retrieve once or twice, stumble, and lie down.
+That’s why I taught him so many tricks–he loved it, and it was all he could do.
 Now he didn’t wait for a toss, but ran great circles around the yard for the sheer joy of running.
 He galloped through the house, from one bedroom to another, making figure eights on and off the beds.
 He’s fanatical in his observations of the cat’s traffic patterns.
 As if he’d rigged her with a GPS, he knows exactly when she’s moving toward a sink, from her litter box, or out the back door.
 How much of him was muted all year!
 His joy, his appetite, his fulfillment–how fragile we all are!

 We have new problems now.
 Mick’s a year-old dog making a six-month-old’s discoveries.
 His speed, strength, and agility are like cool, new Christmas presents.
 He caroms off the couch glancing at me as if to say, “Look, Mom!
 Check this out!”
 When he hears the cat leap into the bathroom sink, he roars in and hits the vanity with the force of a ram.
 And worst of all, my gentle boy, the one the vet told me would “make a great service dog,” is gentle no more.
 With new oomph in his rump, he rockets up and knocks people’s noses.
 He claws their arms.
 Where once he rolled onto his back and wriggled for small children, he now nips their heels and tugs their tee shirts.
 These are training challenges I fully expected to have with a young Border Collie.
 He’s not my first.
 But Alby, Mick, and I had spent a year living with Sick Mick.
 Mighty Mick has swooped in and changed all the rules.